AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/additional-config-for-cloud-service.md

 Some configurations apply only to specific versions only.
 Ensure you refer to the configuration sections below and apply the required configurations applicable for your set up.

-## Steps to apply search filters on DITAVAL Files for all output presets
+## Steps to apply search filters on DITAVAL files for all output presets

 To ensure filters function correctly, update the ui_config.json.
 Change the properties listed under **browseFilters** > **Non-DITA files** > **Ditaval Files** as shown below: